August 11, 2025

 SMS vs MMS vs RCS in text messaging

 The broad term “text message” covers a lot of ground.
-Here’s a glance at the various types:
+Here’s a glance at the various types of text messages:

 Text message type How it works Pros Cons